whertz2105/Tab-Closer/README.md

    - Enable **Developer mode**.
    - Click **Load unpacked** and choose this folder.
 2. Click the Tab Closer icon to open the popup.
 3. Check any tabs you want to protect from being closed.
+Each tab shows its favicon for easy identification.
 4. Add domain names (e.g. `google.com`) that should never be closed.
+Use the trashcan button next to a domain to remove it from the list.
 5. Press **Close Unprotected Tabs** to close all other tabs.

 Protected tabs and domains are stored using `chrome.storage.local`.